gfk-ba/datateam-test-1/README.md

 -   Read an input file (format defined later) and parse the data.
 -   Perform analyses on the data (details given below).
 -   Display or export the results of the analyses.

+### Constraints

+-   Your import should be linear in the number of data points.

 ### Submission